Extensible 3D (X3D) encodings

 The ProtoInstance element is used to create instances of nodes, which shall be defined previously in the scene using either ProtoDeclare or ExternProtoDeclare statements.

 ProtoInstance can contain zero or more fieldValue elements which are used to provide initial values for fields defined in the corresponding predecessor ProtoDeclare or ExternProtoDeclare statement.
-These fieldValue initializations are only used for field definitions with accesstype of initializeOnly or inputOutput and override any default values defined in the corresponding ProtoDeclare.
+These fieldValue initializations must be correctly typed, and are only used for field definitions with accessType of initializeOnly or inputOutput, and override any default values defined in the corresponding ProtoDeclare.

 <Transform translation='0 -2.5 0'>